 Sustainability and Business Systems - We maintain an ongoing focus to ensure the Group stays sustainable in a fast-moving environment of improved technology, business systems and cyber risks.
 We are investing in improving the Group's enterprise and information systems to ensure we have the right architecture to support the organisation's performance with better data, better reporting, and better integration.

-The Charity has developed plans to mitigate these risks.
+The Group has developed plans to mitigate these risks as described within the risk summaries.

 Going Concern

 The financial statements have been prepared on a going concern basis which the Trustees consider to be appropriate for the following reasons.